abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   with head verb *dixerunt*.
 - *desisse* is the perfect active infinitive, meaning to stop/end/finish.

-    Others having been named by an informer said that they are Christians and soon denied it; that they had indeed been it but had desisted, someone before three years, someone before many more years, and also not no one before twenty.
+    Others having been named by the book said that they were Christians and soon denied it; that they had indeed been it but had desisted, someone before three years, someone before many more years, and also not no one before twenty.